 The full text of the Opinion can be found here.

 When facing allegations of child abuse, it is vital to have an attorney who is knowledgeable and up to date with emerging trends and case law.
-The Law Offices of Shannon M. Smith, PC knows what it takes to defend child abuse and criminal sexual conduct allegations in Michigan.
+The Smith Blythe, PC knows what it takes to defend child abuse and criminal sexual conduct allegations in Michigan.
 Contact us today to find out how we can help defend your case.